scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ## Volumes

-Whit SDK you can request four types of volumes:
+With SDK you can request four types of volumes:

-- **Persistent volumes claim (pvc)**
+- **Persistent volume claims (pvc)**
 - **ConfigMap**
 - **Secret**

-### Persistent volumes claim (PVC)
+### Persistent volume claims (PVC)

-You can ask for a persistent volume claim (pvc) to be mounted on the container beign launched by the task.
+You can ask for a persistent volume claim (pvc) to be mounted on the container being launched by the task.
 You need to declare the volume type as `persistent_volume_claim`, a name for the PVC for the user (e.g., `my-pvc`), the mount path on the container and a spec with the name of the PVC on Kubernetes (e.g., `pvc-name-on-k8s`).

 ```python